neikei/notes/README.md

 # Notes
 <div id='section-id-2'/>

-## 2017-08-08: PHP-FPM not running after vagrant up
+## 2017-08-08: PHP-FPM not running after vagrant up (Vagrantbox by bento)

-The Vagrantboxes from the [vagrant website](https://app.vagrantup.com/debian/boxes/jessie64) are really good, but the PHP-FPM service didn't start properly during a vagrant up.
+The Vagrantboxes from the [bento project](https://github.com/chef/bento) are really good, but the PHP-FPM service didn't start properly during a vagrant up.
 So I did some research and found a cleanup script (/etc/init.d/mountall-bootclean.sh) which is executed during every startup and removes temporary directories like /var/run where the PHP-FPM socket was placed.
 Move the socket to a static directory or use the following provisioning command in your Vagrantfile to ensure the PHP-FPM is running after a vagrant up.

 ```bash
 # Desc: Ensure PHP-FPM and Nginx restart after vagrant up